Women in rural industries

 To support women in rural industries and recognise the diversity and leadership women bring to Australia's rural industries, the Queensland Government supports the annual AgriFutures Australia Rural Women's Award.

-Applications for the 2020 AgriFutures Rural Women's Award will open in August 2019.
+Applications for the 2020 AgriFutures Rural Women's Award are open from 12 September until 31 October 2019.
 Visit AgriFutures Australia for more information.

 Industry and community networks supporting women in rural industries